0b10000/GroupReservedSlots/README.md

 ```[DEBUG] [GroupReservedSlots] [REDACTED]@steam: owner | True```

-`owner` is the group, and `True` indicates that players in the `owner` group get a reserved slot (or have a reserved slot in the reserved slots file).
+`owner` is the group, and `True` indicates that players in the `owner` group get a reserved slot from the config.